YoungjaeKim/zumo_android_sample/README.md

 zumo_android_sample
 ===================

-This project is an working example of Azure Mobile Service for Android.
+This project is an working example of Azure Mobile Service Push Notification for Android GCM.
 The Azure documentation does not provide enough information, so I upload simplified working source code.

 Modify following lines in **MainActivity.java**.